Tenacom/ReSharper.ExportAnnotations/README.md

 You should have no problems with `.vbproj` projects, other than the limitations stated above.
 Projects in languages other than C# and VB are currently not supported.

+### Signed assemblies

+When stripping annotations from a signed assembly, the signature will be stripped as well.

+Work on this is being tracked in issue #2.

+## Credits

+The font used in the package icon is [Inconsolata Bold](https://fontlibrary.org/en/font/inconsolata#Inconsolata-Bold) by Raph Levien, Kirill Tkachev (cyreal.org), from [Font Library](https://fontlibrary.org).

+The font used in the logo is [BloggerSans.otf](https://fontlibrary.org/en/font/blogger-sans-otf) by Sergiy S. Tkachenko, from [Font Library](https://fontlibrary.org).

 ---

 *Disclaimer:* The author of this library is in no way affiliated to [JetBrains s.r.o.](https://www.jetbrains.com/) (the makers of ReSharper) other than being a satisfied cutomer.